Reward offered in search for missing Colorado woman

 - George Conway calls Trump a liar after Kellyanne Conway defends president on TV

-Police Cmdr.
-Greg Couch declined comment Sunday about a search of Frazee’s 35-acre property that began Friday.
+Police Chief Miles J. De Young said in a statement Sunday that a search of Frazee’s 35-acre property was completed.
+The property was returned to Frazee.

 Police have not called Frazee a person of interest.
-Frazee’s attorney says his client is cooperating.

 Woodland Park is 50 miles (80 kilometers) south of Denver.